QuentinRa/blog.quentinra.dev/info/web/security/ssl.md

 ## OCSP Stapling

 > As this [page is explaining](https://cwiki.apache.org/confluence/display/httpd/OCSPStapling), this allows your clients to <q>efficiently check that your server certificate has not been revoked</q>.
+[Another good article](https://raymii.org/s/tutorials/OCSP_Stapling_on_Apache2.html).

 <details class="details-e">
 <summary>Some code</summary>